 - The Academy enters information into an Excel list in MS Teams – the brand and function of the inquirer to evaluate who accepted the movie best.

-After I have optimized the process with Forms and Flow, there is no further effort for the academy and the customer gets his access immediately:
+After I have optimized the process with Forms and Power Automate, there is no further effort for the academy and the customer gets his access immediately:

 - I have added a MS Forms link to the movie on Yammer.

 - The customer fills in the questionnaire – the average processing time is 16 seconds.

 - After a questionnaire has been sent, MS Power Automate triggers two actions:

 - The customer receives an e-mail with the access data for the movie.

 - Customer information appears in the Excel list in the Microsoft Teams Academy.